For artists and designers, a portfolio is a collection of images that shows the world what they can do. But it’s not just artists who use portfolios.

-Employers in art–related fields have traditionally expected candidates to present portfolios.
-Today many employers hiring for positions in teaching, design, engineering, drafting, journalism, communications, sales, human resources, project management and other areas are expecting to review a candidate’s portfolio as part of the interview process.
+Employers in art-related fields usually expect candidates to present portfolios.
+Today many employers hiring for positions in many other areas expect to review a candidate’s portfolio as part of the interview process.
+These areas include teaching, design, engineering, drafting, journalism, communications, sales, human resources and project management..

 Not everyone needs a portfolio to showcase their accomplishments.
-But building and maintaining a portfolio can help you in two important ways-even if you never use your portfolio in an interview.
+But building and maintaining a portfolio can help you in two important ways.
+They are helpful even if you never use your portfolio in an interview.

 - The process of gathering documents and information for your portfolio reminds you of what you’ve accomplished and the skills you’ve developed.
-Because maintaining your portfolio is a continuing process, it helps you keep track of your ongoing achievements.
+Maintaining your portfolio is a continuing process.
+It helps you keep track of your ongoing achievements.

-- The portfolio itself - the product - is a resource you can use to create and update your resumé.
-If your portfolio is up–to–date, you can turn to it every time you need to revise or tailor your resumé for a specific position.
+- The portfolio itself—the product—is a resource you can use to create and update your resumé.
+Keep your portfolio is up-to-date.
+You can turn to it every time you need to revise or tailor your resumé for a specific position.
 You can also use your portfolio to prepare for an interview or to support a request for a raise or promotion.

-Your portfolio should include any items that highlight your important education–related and career–related achievements, events and skills.
-Each item should include a brief explanation of how it connects to the skills and accomplishments you’ve listed in your resumé.
+Your portfolio should include any items that show important achievements.
+This includes anything education-related and career-related, as well as events and skills.
+Each item should include a brief explanation of how it connects to the skills and accomplishments listed in your resumé.